SheinaG/PECG/docs/README.rst

   :width: 600

-4. Summary Statistics - For a specified time window the five summary statistics (median, min, max, Ql and Q3) are computed for all ECG biomarkers.
+4. Summary Statistics - For a specified time window the six summary statistics (mean, median, min, max, IQR and std) are computed for all ECG biomarkers.

 Installation
 -----------------------